CELL your Model: Contrastive Explanations for Large Language Models: Introduction

-\emph{The key insight here is that contrastive explanations simply require a distance function that has meaning to the user and not necessarily a real valued representation of a specific response (viz. class label).} Moreover, given that input prompts can have contexts which may be large (viz. in Retrieval Augmented Generation (RAG)), we also propose an approach that can efficiently find contrasts with a limited number of calls to the black-box model, something that is not considered in previous works.
+\emph{The key insight here is that contrastive explanations simply require a scoring function that a user can interpret and not necessarily a specific class label.} Moreover, given that input prompts may have large contexts (viz. in Retrieval Augmented Generation (RAG)), we propose an approach that can efficiently find contrasts with a limited number of calls to the black-box model, something that is not considered in previous works.